-BMP Trains 2020 is an improvement from all previous versions – most notably because of the departure from the Microsoft Excel platform to being programmed and compiled using the C++ programming language.
-The entire user interface and much of the internal function has been completely overhauled, while still preserving the essential goal of quantifying pre- and post-development average annual nutrient loadings (Nitrogen and Phosphorus) and determining the average annual effectiveness of a wide variety of Best Management Practices (BMPs) for the nutrients’ removal.
+The development was supported by the Florida Department of Transportation.
+It is an improvement from all previous versions – most notably because of the departure from the Microsoft Excel platform to being programmed and compiled using the C# programming language.
+The entire user interface and much of the internal function has been completely overhauled, while still preserving the essential goal of quantifying pre- and post-development average annual nutrient loading (Nitrogen and Phosphorus) and determining the average annual effectiveness of a wide variety of Best Management Practices (BMPs) for the nutrients’ removal.

 The program preserves the methodologies used to assess average annual effectiveness as currently used by consultants and professional within the State of Florida.
 The program has been reviewed by State agencies as well as consultants.
 The reviewers include staff from the Florida Department of Transportation, Florida Department of Environmental Protection, Water Management Districts, and local agencies.
 Where there is doubt as to model parameters (input data), the option for user inputs has been preserved.